c-blake/nio/FAQ.md

 ### 4 - Why is the type syntax so darn terse?
 Why no file headers?

-People use terse codes for outputs (like printf).
+People use terse codes for outputs (like printf) all the time.
 Why not for inputs?
-The input side is simpler since there is no base-10/16/.. variation.
+The input side is much simpler.
+There is no base-10/16/.. variation, no left/right adjustment or number of decimals or alternate formats.

 One of the draws of the so-called Unix Philosophy is a simple consistent newline-delimited row format, but text is particularly inefficient for numbers (possibly << 1 GB/s vs >> 100 GB/s).
 One way to view NIO is the simplest possible generalization of this "simple, consistent format" to binary numeric formats.
-To me, simplest implies no headers, but this is admittedly somewhat subjective.
+To me, simplest implies no headers since there are various ways you can get ahold of an IO buffer, but this is admittedly somewhat subjective.

 When used for shell pipelines prototyped interactively a terse syntax that does not require shell quoting is helpful.
 The utility of such pipelines also makes